Sign up for my monthly newsletter and receive a free aromatherapy ebook.

 One of the most commonly recommended essential oils that repel insects, especially as a mosquito repellent, is citronella.
 You can even buy citronella candles to burn on your patio or in your backyard.

 Another option to clear a space of mosquitoes is to diffuse citronella with an aromatherapy diffuser.
 If you don't like or don't have citronella, you can also use eucalyptus radiata, lemon, lemongrass, or peppermint essential oil.

-This article contains essential oil recipes to keep insects off of you.
-For insect control around the home, see getting rid of pests such as ants and roaches.
+This article contains essential oil insect repellent blends to keep bugs off you.
+For insect control around the home, see getting rid of pests.

 For a simple, natural mosquito repellent to apply to your skin, use one of the best essential oils for mosquitoes: Mix 25 drops of citronella in 1 teaspoon of carrier oil or lotion.